This crowd favorite chicken tetrazzini makes a double portion of this Southern comfort dish that is easy, make ahead and freezer friendly.

-- Place tetrazzini in the fridge a day or two before cooking.
-Best results come from cooking thawed or mostly thawed tetrazzini.
+- Best results come from thawing frozen tetrazzini in the fridge a day or two before cooking.

 - Remove cling wrap from tetrazzini; replace aluminum foil lightly on top of casserole(s).

-- Bake covered at 350 degrees until heated through, roughly an hour.
+- Bake covered at 300 degrees until heated through, roughly a couple of hours.

-- Remove foil and cook until tetrazzini is golden and bubbling at edges.
+- The last half hour, remove foil and cook until tetrazzini is golden and bubbling at edges.